 Where I Really Fall Short

 There’s just something so hard about this for me.
-Though I say it with my mouth and I posture my attitude to give off the appearance of complete trust, when it comes down to the nitty-gritty of fully living like I trust God with my kids, I fall short.
+Though I have complete faith in God, when it comes down to the nitty-gritty of fully trusting His plans for my kids, I fall short.

 I get incredibly anxious.

 I make lots of suggestions to God on their behalf.

 I try to keep things in their world calm, free of hurt and on track toward some “best plan” I’ve imagined for them.

 It’s like I gather up my people in my arms and tell God: “See?
 I’ve got it all worked out.
 Now, if You’ll just bless all this.
 Don’t mess with it, just bless it.
 Then life will be good.”